sternstaub/Civitas-RPG-Framework/README.md

 ***This section handles the idea and concept behind the Civitas RPG project in general.
 For this specific project page, refer to the parts after the next section***

-The project Civitas RPG aims to bring a minecraft-based multiplayer role playing experience to minecraft.
+The project Civitas RPG aims to bring a multiplayer role playing experience to minecraft.
 To achieve this, it forms an ecosystem of multiple plugins.

 I want to thank the [Lyria server and it's staff](https://lyriaserver.de) for all the inspiration regarding the possibilities of minecraft.
 From the many days of playing there, i learned that essential RPG concepts can be realized in a simple, yet effective way.
 In combination with a well-maintained forum and other platforms, people can build true communities, tell great tales and spend a good time with each other.
 I have learned that using minecraft as a platform for role playing opens up many possibilities and offers a nice amount of flexibility.